getvictor/eng-metrics/.github/actions/eng-metrics/README.md

 # Run with a custom config file in print-only mode
 npm start -- path/to/config.json --print-only

-# Using the dedicated print-only script
-npm run start:print

 # Using the test script
 ./test-print-only.sh
 ```